 One way to do that is to create a visual identity that can be recognized by your potential customers, beyond your images and photographic style.
-Building your brand is like building your own trademark, and it’s essential to growing your community and your reach in a saturated online world.
+Building your brand is like building your own trademark and it’s essential to growing your community and your reach in a saturated online world.

-The logo the first thing we think of when we talk about a brand; it should be reflective of both you and your work.
+The logo is the first thing we think of when we talk about a brand; it should be reflective of both you and your work.
 If you can afford it, I recommend hiring a graphic designer to create your logo and your general brand identity (fonts, colors, patterns, and icons you will use).
-They will do a deep dive into your business, your goals, your values and design a brand that really reflects your business.
+They will do a deep dive into your business, your goals, your values, and design a brand that really reflects your business.

 If hiring someone is out of reach, you can try to find a designer willing to trade their work for yours.
 Many graphic designers also build websites and need high-quality images for client-based projects or for their templates.
 You may find them eager to exchange their services for your photography!

 If you are just starting out, however, and want to keep things simple, you can buy affordable customizable logos on sites like CreativeMarket.com.
-This is one of my favorite place to find new fonts (I am a total font geek btw), templates, cute icons, etc. If you sign up for their newsletter, you get six free design assets every Monday.
+This is one of my favorite places to find new fonts (I am a total font geek btw), templates, cute icons, etc. If you sign up for their newsletter, you get six free design assets every Monday.

 Once you have your logo (and it can be as simple as your name/business name in the font of your choosing), choose a couple of simple fonts.
 I recommend using Google fonts, they are free and all computers will recognize them.
-Use your chosen fonts on your website and all designs you put out there (pins, freebies, ebooks, etc.).
+Use your chosen fonts on your website and all the designs you put out there (pins, freebies, ebooks, etc.).
 Stick to them!

-Creating consistency across your entire brand, using your chosen fonts, colors and icons will elevate your brand and ensure a professional client experience.
-Consistency should exist within every client touch point: from your website and portfolio, to your social media interactions and your emails.
+Creating consistency across your entire brand using fonts, colors, and icons will elevate your brand and your client experience.
+Consistency should exist within every client touchpoint: from your website and portfolio to your social media interactions and your emails.

-Plus, clients might want your advice on what to shoot, what to showcase, and how to do it, and they’ll want to confer with a charming, helpful individual whom they can imagine talking to – not a faceless internet stranger.
+Plus, clients might want your advice on what to shoot, what to showcase, and how to do it.
+They’ll want to confer with a charming, helpful individual they can imagine talking to – not a faceless internet stranger.
 You don’t even need to post have your face in the image.
 Just a couple of shots or you working, or a part of you surrounded with things that help define your brand.
 In the case of the image below, the wine and aaaall the garlic 😉

 Here’s the truth: there are many talented photographers out there that offer the same services you do.
 That’s why it’s important to showcase your personality online to attract your ideal clients.
-When you work with people who share similar values, attitudes, and work styles with you, they’re more likely to keep using you down the road.
+People who share values, attitudes, and work styles with you are more likely to keep using you down the road.